Or Avishay-Rizi

 I am an Assistant Professor in the Department of Economics and Business at Universitat Pompeu Fabra (UPF).
 I received my PhD from the Business Economics and Strategy group at the Coller School of Management, Tel Aviv University.

-I focus on Quantitative Marketing and Empirical Industrial Organization.
-My primary research explores firms’ decision-making and empirical consumer behavior in the Israeli supermarket industry.
+My research centers on Quantitative Marketing and Empirical Industrial Organization, with a primary focus on firms’ decision-making and empirical consumer behavior in the Israeli supermarket industry.

-My work has been featured in various media outlets, including national TV, newspapers, and radio programs.
+My work has appeared in various media outlets, including national TV, newspapers, and radio programs.

 Reach me at: Or.AvishayRizi@upf.edu, you can find my CV here.